rohithkoritala/rate-limiter/README.md

 ## 🚀 Overview

-A high-performance distributed rate limiter built in Go, with **Redis Clusters** and **atomic Lua scripting** for safe, consistent multi-instance coordination.
+A high-performance distributed rate limiter built in Go, with **Redis Clusters** and **Lua scripts** for safe, consistent multi-instance coordination.
 It provides precise token bucket control and is production-ready for cloud or containerized environments.

 ## ✨ Features